-BRAC has outlined eight priorities for which the organization will advocate during the 2015 Regular Session of the Louisiana Legislature, which will begin on April 13 and conclude on or before June 11.
-BRAC’s agenda can be categorized in three broad categories: tax and incentives, education and workforce, and transportation infrastructure.
+Following are the priorities for which the Baton Rouge Area Chamber (BRAC) will advocate during the 2016 Regular Session of the Louisiana Legislature.
+BRAC’s agenda can be categorized in three broad categories: transportation infrastructure, the economy, and education and workforce.

-- Support the transfer of full tuition and fee autonomy to the state’s higher education systems, while demanding higher education funding stabilization and TOPS standards and funding reform.
+- Support the transfer of full tuition and fee autonomy to the state’s higher education systems while demanding higher education funding stabilization and TOPS standards and funding reform.
 BRAC will support bills to increase the standards of TOPS, as well as decoupling program costs from tuition and fee increases.

 Weekly Legislative Updates During the Regular Legislative Session

 During the regular legislative session, BRAC investors receive weekly legislative updates.
 Click here to learn more about becoming a BRAC investor.